meheer-shukla/DownloadsFolderManager/README.md

 ```

 ### 2️⃣ Run the executable:
-  Click on the auto executable file inside the dist folder
+  🖱️Click on the auto executable file inside the dist folder

 ## 🌟 Why Use This?
 A cluttered **Downloads** folder slows you down.
 With this script, you get a **clean, organized space** where everything is where it belongs—effortlessly!